 If you’re up for it and well enough why not volunteer at an animal shelter or care home?
 We can become so consumed by our own feelings of loneliness, that it’s easy to forget that others might be feeling the same way.

-You might be wondering how this helps you feel better?
+You might be wondering how this helps you feel better.
 It’s the rules of kindness.
 What you give out comes back to you in ways you might not even think.
 Being kind to others is proven to make us feel better about ourselves.

 *Please keep in mind that volunteering may be difficult due to COVID.
 Be aware of the restrictions in your area.

-How you can help reduce loneliness in others.
+How you can help others feeling isolated?

 It’s not always easy, but there are things you can do to help those in your life that might be lonely.